Total CE Credit Hours: 1

 CE Learning Systems, provider #1020, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 CE Learning Systems maintains responsibility for this course.
 ACE provider approval period: 2/23/2019 – 2/23/2022.
-Social workers completing this course receive 1 online non-interactive continuing education credits.
+Social workers completing this course receive 1 clinical continuing education credit(s).

 National Board for Certified Counselors (NBCC)

 CE Learning Systems, service provider of CE-credit.com has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 5951.
 Programs that do not qualify for NBCC credit are clearly identified.
 CE Learning Systems is solely responsible for all aspects of the programs.

 NBCC Counselors completing this course will receive 1 credit.